pecostm32/Anlogic_AL3-10_Analyzing/README.md

 At first the converting of the bitstream to a readable meaning of the bits failed on unused bits being at the beginning instead of the end.
 Took quite a bit of analyzing and trying with some test designs to figure this out.

-The project stranded for now on the routing of the nets beacuse the naming is unclear.
+The project stranded for now on the routing of the nets because the naming is unclear.
 To some extend it is possible to track some connections but the interconnect between the tiles is a mystery.

 To preserve all the work this repository is created.